1005 N. Marion St.

 The purpose of the criminal justice system is to protect the innocent after a false accusation, protect individual constitutional rights, discourage officers from illegally gathering evidence, and punish the guilty.

 Many colleges and universities offer a bachelor’s degree for a criminal justice major.
-Criminal justice classes give students a working knowledge about how the courts, law enforcement agencies, and correctional institutions operate.
-Criminal justice programs at colleges and universities tend to focus on careers and training for law enforcement officers.
+Criminal justice classes teach students how the courts, law enforcement agencies, and correctional institutions operate.
+Criminal justice programs at colleges and universities focus on careers and training for law enforcement officers.

 Most people attending law school do NOT have an undergraduate degree in criminal justice (even if they intend to pursue a career in the criminal justice system after graduation from law school).